 - An appreciation for philosophy in multiple traditions

 - Fundamental philosophical skills:

-Capstone: The Philosophy Capstone may be a single sustained essay investigating a philosophical topic, or it can be a linked set of shorter essays on more specific topics.
-(More daring formats may be explored, designed in consultation with the student’s advisor.
+Capstone: The Philosophy Capstone may be a single sustained essay investigating a philosophical topic, or it can be a linked set of shorter essays on more specific topics; even more daring formats may be explored, designed in consultation with the student’s advisor.
 The Philosophy Capstone Seminar meets in Sem.
-1 of the final year and is required of all majors.
+1 of the final year.
 There will be a Capstone Symposium at the end of Sem.
-1, and public oral examinations in the form of a Capstone Defense after submission of the final written work in Sem.
+1, and public oral examinations in the form of a conference after submission of the final written work in Sem.
 2.

 The Philosophy minor comprises five courses (25 MC) and does not require a capstone project.
-At least three Philosophy courses (15 MC) completed for the minor must be taken at Yale-NUS.
+At least three Philosophy courses (12 MC) completed for the minor must be taken at Yale-NUS.

 Courses must be selected so as to include at least one distinct course representing two of the four skill areas, and so as to satisfy the traditions dimension, as described above.